Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 I was introduced to meditation at a time in my life when I was experiencing a lot of anxiety.
 My very first meditation class was in New York City at a Buddhist Meditation Center.
 I was definitely apprehensive and wondered if I would be the only person there that wasn't a Buddhist monk and an advanced meditator.
 To my pleasant surprise, the room was filled with around 150 other young New York City professionals just like me, living a high stress life in the city that never sleeps.

 I was feeling very relaxed and was also very focused on what the teacher was saying because it all seemed to make a lot of sense.
-I realized that I was not alone, and that others felt the same way that I did, and some even felt worse.
+I realized that I was not alone, and that others felt the same way that I did, and many even felt worse.
 This in itself was a comfort.

 Although I felt relaxed and focused, two of my intentions for attending the class, I learned that the purpose of meditation is actually to understand and train the mind.